 Finding the right combination of spontaneity and planning confuses many personalities.
 Detailed show prep doesn’t mean the performance comes off stiff or sounds scripted.
 Similarly, a show can deliver natural, spontaneous reactions and have a plan.
 Tina Fey calls it Relaxed Readiness to find the “sweet spot” of preparation and performance.
 I work with personalities to master Prepare Tight and Perform Loose.
 There’s an entire seminar on it here (Insiders Link).

-These terms seem contradictory, but they are complementary.
-Deep preparation creates confidence that allows shows to be more spontaneous, creating magical moments.
+Prepare Tight and Perform Loose are terms that seem contradictory but are complementary.
+Deep preparation creates confidence that allows performers to be more spontaneous.

 No, that literally never happens.
 We go through everything in detail so we know what to expect, what’s going to work and not work.
 That way we don’t step all over each other.